The Confidence Guy

 4. Goals make you too future-focused and take you out of where you are right now.
 Goals put your vision squarely on the future and it’s all to easy to get sucked into planning for what might be rather than noticing what is.

-5. There’s no link between reaching a goal or resolution and happiness.
+5. There’s .
 It’s been proven that people who achieve a goal are NO happier than those who don’t set goals or who don’t reach them.

 6. Goal setting can be a handy way for people to maintain the illusion of control.
 If you feel like you’re able to plan and control things by setting goals then life’s uncertainties won’t be able to interfere or knock you off track.
 Of course, the reality is that there’s little we can actually control and exerting effort in that direction is the definition of struggling.